Ladakh: Geography

 The Siachen Glacier is in the eastern Karakoram Range in the Himalaya Mountains along the disputed India-Pakistan border.
 The Karakoram Range forms a great watershed that separates China from the Indian subcontinent and is sometimes called the "Third Pole".
 The glacier lies between the Saltoro Ridge immediately to the west and the main Karakoram Range to the east.
 At 76 km long, it is the longest glacier in the Karakoram and second-longest in the world's non-polar areas.
 It falls from an altitude of 5753 m above sea level at its source at Indira Col on the China border down to 3620 m at its snout.
 Saser Kangri is the highest peak in the Saser Muztagh, the easternmost subrange of the Karakoram Range in India, Saser Kangri I having an altitude of 7672 m.

 The Ladakh Range has no major peaks; its average height is a little less than 6000 m, and few of its passes are less than 5000 m.
 The Pangong range runs parallel to the Ladakh Range for about 100 km northwest from Chushul along the southern shore of the Pangong Lake.
 Its highest point is about 6700 m and the northern slopes are heavily glaciated.
-The region comprising the valley of the Shayok and Nubra rivers is known as Nubra.
+The region comprising the valley of the Shyok and Nubra rivers is known as Nubra.
 The Karakoram Range in Ladakh is not as mighty as in Baltistan.
 The massifs to the north and east of the Nubra–Siachen line include the Apsarasas Group (highest point at 7245 m) the Rimo Muztagh (highest point at 7385 m) and the Teram Kangri Group (highest point at 7464 m) together with Mamostong Kangri (7526 m) and Singhi Kangri (7202 m).
 North of the Karakoram lies the Kunlun.
 Thus, between Leh and eastern Central Asia there is a triple barrier – the Ladakh Range, Karakoram Range, and Kunlun.
 Nevertheless, a major trade route was established between Leh and Yarkand.